webplatform/docs/html/elements/a/index.md

 {{Summary_Section|Defines a hyperlink (a link) to any content, which could be an external site, another page, a section within the same page, an image/file or it may even invoke a JavaScript function.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLAnchorElement
-|Content=Internationalization topics related to the <code>a</code> element:
-* [http://www.w3.org/International/techniques/authoring-html#linkdestination Indicating the language of a link destination] }}
+}}
 {{Examples_Section
 |Not_required=No